irbuch/swagger2-to-postman/README.md

   --disable-collection-validation  Disable validation of the generated Collection -t, --tag-filter <tag>           Include operations with specific tag --host <hostname>                Name of API host to use.
 Overrides value within provided API specification.
+  --default-security               Name of the security options to use by default.
+Default: first listed.
+  --default-produces-type          Name of the produces option to use by default.
+Default: first listed.
   --envfile <path>                 Target path for Postman Environment (json) -h, --help                       output usage information
 ```